twigbit/ident-sdk/docs/README.md

 > _**Warning:** If you decide to call the url on your own (and not pass it to a browser) you need to make sure to store and send cookies between the redirects._

+> **AusweisIdent Backend Examples:** Our [twigbit/ausweisident-backend-examples](https://github.com/twigbit/ausweisident-backend-examples) repository contains example implementations (currently for NodeJS only, Go and other languages coming soon) to receive the user info on the server side.

 If you are using the same server side architecture as the example, you can use the `AusweisIdentResultHanlder` to take care of handline the result for you.

 ```kotlin